transcelerate/ddf-sdr-api/README.md

 It follows the REST architectural style that uses HTTP requests to GET, POST and PUT data.
 RESTful architecture is not linked with any technology or platform, it does not dictate exactly how to build an API.
 Instead, it introduces the best practices known as constraints.
 They describe how the server processes requests and responds to them.
 Operating within these constraints, the system gains desirable properties such as reliability, ease of use, improved scalability and security, low latency while enhancing the system performance and helping achieve technology independence in the process.

-# Setup & Code Access
+# Setup and Code Access
 ## Pre-requisites

 1. Install [Visual Studio 2022](https://visualstudio.microsoft.com/) with default options to run the solution.